Puercosuchus: Classification and taxonomy

 Based only on the holotype specimen PEFO 43914, Puercosuchus is diagnosed from other azendohsaurids by its procumbent first premaxillary tooth and its heterodont maxillary teeth—although the state of the former feature is unknown in both species of Malerisaurus and the latter unknown for M. langstoni.
 However, additional diagnostic autapomorphies have been identified from the referred hypodigm, and include the keeled frontals, a quadrate with a hooked and pointed head and a foramen penetrating its body, the cultriform tooth, a foramen on the ventral ramus of the opisthotic, posterior caudal vertebrae with a high anterior process taller than their neural spines, a hooked anteromedial process of the ulna, a ridge on the inner surface of the distal, and a tubercle on the dorsal surface of the fifth metatarsal.

-Although Puercosuchus and other malerisaurines are interpreted as retaining the ancestral carnivorous biology of azendohsaurids, it is simultaneously the youngest known member of the clade, with most other azendohsaurids only being known from the Middle Triassic and the older Carnian stage of the Late Triassic.
+Although Puercosuchus and other malerisaurines are interpreted as retaining the ancestral carnivorous biology of azendohsaurids, it is simultaneously one of the youngest known members of the clade, with most other azendohsaurids only being known from the Middle Triassic and the older Carnian stage of the Late Triassic—only indeterminate malerisaurines from another bonebed in Petrified Forest National Park are slightly younger.
 Puercosuchus then appears to represent a late-surviving member of a relatively early-diverging lineage of azendohsaurid, having survived later than its more specialised, herbivorous relatives.
-This final appearance in the fossil record coincides with the a faunal turnover in North America, which appears to represent the extinction of azendohsaurids and most other allokotosaurs in at least North American ecosystems, but also marks the extinction of azendohsaurids globally.
+Its appearance in the fossil record coincides with a faunal turnover in North America between the Adamanian and Revueltian teilzones, which appears to represent the extinction of most allokotosaurs in at least North American ecosystems.
+As one of the youngest azendohsaurids known, the extinction of Puercosuchus would have coincided with the extinction of azendohsaurids globally.
+However, in 2024 fossils of malerisaurines distinct from Puercosuchus were discovered in the slightly younger Kaye Quarry of Petrified Forest National Park, dated to the earliest Revueltian (roughly 215-213 million years ago).
+Puercosuchus thus pre-dates the final extinction of azendohsaurids.